 The museums, monuments, and landmarks in Paris are among the most recognizable in the world.
 One of the most world famous landmarks is the Eiffel Tower.
 The city is also home to the world renowned Louvre, Notre-Dame, and Palais Garnier Opera House.

 If you're looking for an educational opportunity, there are a decent number of museums and historical sights around Dublin.
 There are a number of museums around town including the National Museum of Ireland, the Little Museum of Dublin, and the National Gallery of Ireland.

 Paris has a longer list of notable local restaurants than Dublin.

-Known for it's food scene, Paris is always at the top of any foodie's travel list.
+Known for it's food and restaurant scene, Paris is always at the top of any foodie's travel list.
 There are countless local restaurants, markets, and patisseries to explore.
 Make sure you try the steak tartare, pate, and macarons.

 It's hard to distinguish whether Dublin or Paris has a better nightlife scene.